About the Program

 - Select College: “Andrew Young School of Policy Studies”

-- Select Program: "Criminal Justice; Master of Science"
+- Select Program: “Criminal Justice and Criminology; Doctor of Philosophy”

 A completed application includes: